All Episodes

 You cease being an individual.

-And as such, you know, your your um your your desires as an individual human being have to be subordinated and placed on whole to that of the whole.
+And as such, your desires as an individual human being have to be subordinated and placed on hold to that of the whole.

 It sounds like socialism to me.

-I mean, Obama would love for me to be media employee number two thousand five hundred and thirty-four at G Schedule 4B and have that be as much known about me as possible.
+I mean, Obama would love for me to be media employee number 2534 at G Schedule 4B and have that be as much known about me as possible and anybody else.

 Except the big difference is they're not producing anything.

-The people you rail against the private sector, you talk about Home Depot and all you they made something.
+The people you rail against in the private sector, you talk about Home Depot and all you, they made something.

 They produced something.